SquareSquire286/ENSE-370-Winter-2019-Final/Q1/README.md

-# ENSE 370 Winter 2020 Midterm Exam - Question 1
+# ENSE 370 Winter 2019 Final Exam - Question 1

 **PROMPT:** Consider a mobile MathSolver application that looks like that in Fig. Q1.
 It is able to solve various kinds of Math problems.